UMSU Student FAQ | Lost Property, Clubs, Events, Support Services – UniMelb

 Can’t find the right club?
 Start your own!
 Club applications open at the start of each semester.
 Find all the details here: How to Affiliate a Club

-How do I borrow equipment (e.g., tables, picnic rugs) for my club’s event?
+How do I borrow equipment for a club event?

 We loan out picnic rugs, tables, eskies, first aid kits, and BBQ cleaning packs for club use—all for free!